 Sets Clear Consistent Boundaries

 As social beings, children are born with a strong desire for approval and acceptance.
 In other words, they want to make you proud of them.
-Should you doubt this, it may be helpful to spend a few hours with a three year old who is persistantly using the phrase, "Watch me!" before performing each newly learned skill repeatedly in hopes of catching some praise from you along the way.
+Should you doubt this, it may be helpful to spend a few hours with a three-year-old who is persistently using the phrase, "Watch me!" before performing each newly learned skill repeatedly in hopes of catching some praise from you along the way.
 In fact, children will often wait to perform the skill until they are sure you are watching them with your undivided attention, despite the fact that you have seen that same skill performed at least twenty times within the last hour.
 This is because they want to feel your acceptance and approval of what they accomplish.

 Thus, when young children break the social rules of the house or playground, it is likely they are confused about their boundaries or they do not see a clear incentive to make a better choice.
 They may want something they cannot have at that moment, they may have difficulty understanding why rules can change for some people and situations, or they might just want some attention.
 Regardless of their reasons for breaking the rules, a good reward system with well-established consistently reinforced rules and boundaries may be the best answer to getting them back on track.